A CULTURAL

 A CRUDE VERSION OF VERTICLE ROASTING

-The Ottomans are thought to have been the first to introduce the vertical rotisserie for roasting meat.
-This is supported by the fact that Greek migrants, particularly from the City of Izmir, are thought to have introduced a crude version of the vertical rotisserie to Greece.
-This continued throughout the the late 19th century and the vertical rotisserie continued to evolve throughout the early part of the 20th century.
-It reached its current form by the mid-20th century allowing the wholesome wrap to establish itself as the main staple of the fast-food industry of Greece.Â
+The Ottomans are thought to have been the first to introduce the vertical rotisserie.
+This is supported by the fact that Greek migrants, particularly from the Izmir region of modern-day Turkey, are thought to have introduced a crude version of the vertical rotisserie to Greece after they arrived as refugees.
+The vertical rotisserie continued to evolve throughout the late part of the 19th century and the early part of the 20th century.
+It reached its current form by the mid-20th century, allowing it to establish itself as the main staple of the fast-food industry of Greece.

 CULTURAL EXCHANGES BETWEEN GREECE & CYPRUS